-When I moved into the new bungalow, there were a few areas that I wanted to improve to give off a better first impression.
+When I moved into the new bungalow, I had to improve some parts of the home.
 One such area was the reception room – specifically the space between a few of the rooms upon going through the door.
 The previous residents had painted it quite a dark brown, but I wanted to use the best white paint for trim.
 While it was decorated quite well, I wanted something brighter and so began looking into the right paints for the job.
-One paint that was recommended to me of the best paints was Prestige’s Interior Paint and Primer in 1.
+I decided to use one of the best paints, Prestige’s Interior Paint and Primer in 1.

 Best White Paint For Trim – Prestige Interior Paint and Primer

 - Semi-gloss.
 This gives it a clean, appealing subtle elegance.

 - Acrylic latex.
 This is water-based which means that it is easy to clean up and dries quicker than oil-based paints.

 - Paint/primer in one.
 This means that there are fewer steps involved in the preparation of your painting area.